Leecason/element-tiptap/README.md

 - `TextColor`
 - `TextHighlight`

-You can customize the extension menu button view,
+You can customize the extension menu button view

 1) create your custom extension.